Adult Stem Cells | Aspen Integrative Medicine

 *Results may vary; no guarantee of specific results

-What Are the Different Types of Stem Cells?
+Regenerative Medicine FAQ: What Are the Different Types of Stem Cells?

-Peripheral Blood Based Stem Cells
+Peripheral Blood-Based Stem Cells

 Bone and Fat Stem Cells

 Multipotent adult stem cells, those derived from bone or adipose tissue, have the ability to divide and generate all cell types of the organ from which they originate.
-They carry many growth factors, much like PRP, to help regenerate the same types of tissue they are taken from (fat and bone), unlike TBI Therapy’s peripheral blood stem cells, which are pluripotent and can turn into any types of tissue.
+They carry many growth factors, much like PRP, to help regenerate the same types of tissue they are taken from (fat and bone), unlike TBI Therapy’s peripheral blood stem cells, which are pluripotent and can turn into any type of tissue.

 Amniotic Stem Cells